 Clearance Letter and Criminal Background Checks (abstract)

 The Honolulu Police Department does not provide clearance letters or criminal abstracts for individuals.
+The Honolulu Police Department only conducts background checks for police officer applicants.
 For an official summary of your arrest record, please contact the Hawaii Criminal Justice Data Center, Kekuanao'a Building (Corner of King St. & Punchbowl St.) 465 S. King Street Room 102, Honolulu, Hawaii 96813 or call (808) 587-3279.

 To obtain a copy of a report, you must provide the following: